zackJKnight/havent-a-clue/README.md

 We play board games.

-And by we...
-I mean my family.
-In my nuclear (new-clee-are) family...
 I have some stiff competition.
 My wife is... on the right side of the bell curve.
 So the kids... they are smarter than me.
 We play clue.
 I lose.

 They can track all the cards with their MINDS!